Monday, August 16, 2010

 So here's to you, Sweden.
 I love you, but I'm sure as hell glad you didn't make it to the World Cup.

-You wouldn't have humiliated yourself with the style we did!
+You wouldn't have humiliated yourself the stylish way we did!

 If you want to read about Denmark, go to Denmark for Dummies: A Superficial Guide to the Happiest Country on Earth.